sldrcyang/MR-PL/README.md

 * __exposure_matrix.txt__:  the exposure matrix of n samples and k exposures.
 * __outcome_matrix.txt__:  the outcome vector of n samples.
 * __gwas_assoc.txt__:  the gwas summary statistics of m snps and k exposures, which is usually derived from a previously published study.

 Example data are listed in the `example/` folder.
 ## Usage
-Examples describe how to perform MR-PL can be found in example.R in the `example/` folder.
+Examples describe in detail how to perform MR-PL can be found in example.R in the `example/` folder.

 Briefly, if the gwas summary statistics used to selected instrumental snps is based on the same dataset used for MR analyses, the following can be run
 ```
 mr_result = mr_pl(g_matrix0,